 SUM4019 – Consumption, Sustainability and Social Change

-- To categorize, compare, interpret, and compare new theoretical perspectives on the social, economic and technological contributions to consumption
+- To categorize, interpret, and compare new theoretical perspectives on the social, economic and technological contributions to consumption

 Formal prerequisite knowledge